Eight UP policemen shot dead in failed raid, 2 criminals killed later

 A forensic team also arrived there.
 Besides Deputy SP Devendra Mishra, who was posted as the circle officer in Bilhaur, others killed in the attack were sub inspectors Mahesh Chandra Yadav, Anup Kumar Singh and Nebu Lal, and constables Jitendra Pal, Sultan Singh, Bablu Kumar and Rahul Kumar.

 Two sub inspectors, three constables, a home guard and a civilian were injured, a spokesman said.
-Dubey already carries reward of Rs 25,000 for his arrest.
+Late in the evening, police announced a Rs 50,000 reward for information leading to Dubey's arrest.

-Sources said Dubey had allegedly killed Santosh Shukla, a Minister of State-rank BJP leader, inside a police station in 2001.
+Officials said Dubey was an accused in the murder of Santosh Shukla, a minister of state-rank BJP leader, inside a police station in 2001.
+But he was acquitted.
 Chief Minister Yogi Adityanath visited Kanpur to pay tributes to the slain policemen and offer condolences to their families.

 He directed the state police chief to take stringent action against the culprits.
 The Opposition parties too condoled the deaths and targeted Adityanath over crime in the state.
 “Another proof of 'goonda raj' in UP.
 When police are not safe how can the people be?”
 Congress leader Rahul Gandhi tweeted in Hindi.